TheSwanFactory/hourofnode/doc/START_HERE.md

 ### Object Model

-However, we do not actually write very much of our code in those idioms.
+However, we do not write very much reactive coffee directly.
 Instead, for various reasons we touch upon in DESIGN.md, we create our own _object model_ on top of Reactive Coffee.
 An object model is a way of organizing our methods to make it easier to see what we are doing.
 This requires three main things:

 * a _data format_ for describe our objects
 * _factories_ for creating the objects